gristlabs/grist-help/help/page-widgets.md

 ## Pages

 In Grist, you organize your document into "pages".
 These are listed in the left panel, with collapsible groups.
-You may rearrange and group pages in the left panel by dragging to suit your needs.
+You may rearrange and group pages in the left panel by dragging them to suit your needs.

 *![drag_pages](images/drag_pages.png)*
 {: .screenshot-half }